Do you understand the journey your customers go through before they buy from you?

 - Empower customers with self-help so that they can resolve issues without interacting with the customer support team.
 With a knowledge base, queries can be answered at the customers' end itself.

-- Provide round the clock support to customers in a consistent manner.
+- Provide round-the-clock support to customers in a consistent manner.

 - Lower the support ticket volume.
 This gives customer support staff ample time to attend to more pressing issues.

 - Increase customer satisfaction and loyalty.
 Businesses are able to retain customers, which means consistent sales, lasting success, and higher revenue.
+Consider even a physical thank you in the form of a customer appreciation swag box.

 2. Live Chat